dr. lori eanes

 More Energy with Less Sugar

-Bossa Bars are rich in chocolate cacao.
+Meno Well Bars are rich in chocolate cacao.
 An easy treat while on-the-go and more wholesome than most chocolate snacks.
 A touch of maca root will perk up your energy and hormones.
-They're intended for menopausal women, but men enjoy the benefits, too.
+They're intended for menopausal women, but men enjoy the great taste, too.
 Use your discount code: DRLE10 and save!

 Move with Intention